 Mission & History

-By commissioning, facilitating, and presenting new works that connect musicians and sound artists with artists working in video, movement, literature, and installation, we support diverse artists, audiences, curators, and venues across Chicago's aesthetic, cultural, and neighborhood boundaries.
+By commissioning, facilitating, and presenting new works that connect musicians, composers, and sound artists with artists working in video, movement, literature, and installation, we support diverse artists, audiences, curators, and venues across Chicago's aesthetic, cultural, and neighborhood boundaries.
 Homeroom creates spaces to explore fresh ideas and shared practices of art and community-making.
 Through these collaborations, we encourage both artists and audiences to reimagine what music and art can mean in their lives.

 To date, Homeroom has presented 500+ IL-based artists.
 Focusing on commissioning new works, Homeroom has presented over 200 musical compositions and works of visual art.